Museu Picasso Barcelona has the best collection of Pablo Picasso’s early art.

 Picasso took a break from analyzing and interpreting las Meninas and focused on the balcony in his studio and the distant view of the bay of Cannes.

-Ceramics room of Museu Picasso Barcelona
+The ceramics room of Museu Picasso de Barcelona

 “Picasso ceramics.
 Jacqueline’s gift to Barcelona.”